Slackluster/TagsTrivialTweaks/.github/ISSUE_TEMPLATE/bug_report.md

 **Addon version**
 _For example v11.0.2-006_

-**Have you tried to /reload, and checked the issue occurs with only TTT enabled?**
+**Have you tried to /reload, and checked the issue occurs with only this addon enabled?**
 _Preferably the answer to this question is yes._

 **Have you taken a look at the addon's settings yet, to see if it's a feature that can be adjusted or disabled?**